-- If a recipe says to fold an ingredient into the batter, always do your folding by hand with a large spoon or spatula.
+- If a recipe says to fold an ingredient into the batter, always fold by hand with a large spoon or spatula.

 - Always use real butter.
 The fat content in margarine can vary dramatically, which will change the outcome of your recipe.

-- Make sure every crack and crevice of your tube or Bundt pan has been greased/buttered and floured.
+- Ensure every crack and crevice of your tube or Bundt pan has been greased/buttered and floured.
 The dense nature of a pound cake means your gorgeous brown crust will tear if any section of it sticks to the pan.

 - Slow and steady wins the race.
 Don't try to speed up baking.
 Most pound cake recipes need to be in the oven for over an hour.
 It's also a good idea to rotate the pan once during baking.

-- Also, don't rush turning the pan over.
+- Also, don't rush to turn the pan over.
 Let your pound cake rest in the pan on a wire rack for at least 10 minutes before turning it out.
-We like to run a sharp knife around a smooth edged pan or gently shake a fluted pan after this brief cool down, just to make sure our cake is loose.
+We like to run a sharp knife around a smooth-edged pan or gently shake a fluted pan after this brief cool down, just to make sure our cake is loose.

-Pound cakes are easy to make from scratch, and in fact, homemade pound cake recipes mix up faster than their boxed rivals---and there's just no contest when it comes to taste.
+Pound cakes are easy to make from scratch, and in fact, homemade pound cake recipes mix up faster than their boxed rivals---and there's just no comparing when it comes to taste.